Gravitational Observatories: Spherical boundaries

 Unlike the set of frequencies for the vector perturbation $\Omega_{V,l}$, the scalar perturbation modes contain two pairs of complex conjugate frequencies.
 These frequencies can be computed numerically.
 For the lower angular momenta, for instance, we obtain

 See figures \ref{q_4_8} and \ref{q_4_8i} for density plots for $l=2,4$, respectively.
+In the large-$l$ limit, we numerically find that the four complex frequencies behave roughly as $\mathfrak{r}\omega \approx \pm l \pm i \, l^{1/3}$.
 For modes with positive imaginary part, the corresponding gravitational perturbation grows exponentially in time.
 As such, the perturbative method breaks down at late times, and a non-linear analysis is required.
 At any given time though, the radial profile is smooth, see figure \ref{fig: radial}.
 The situation here is in contrast to the problem with Dirichlet boundary conditions where it was shown in \cite{Andrade:2015gja} that the interior modes in flat space are linearly stable.
 On the other hand, it might be interesting to compare the effect to the AdS instability discussed in \cite{Bizon:2011gg}.

 We note that asymptotic solutions to \eqref{eqn: F^V = 0} and \eqref{eqn: F^S = 0} at large real values of $\mathfrak{r} \, \omega$ can be obtained analytically.
 For fixed $l\geq2$, they are given by

 \textbf{Physical diffeomorphism.} We now consider a gravitational perturbation which can be written as a pure diffeomorphism,